spang-lab/FastqPuri/README_Qreport.md

  -i Input file [*fq|*fq.gz|*fq.bz2].
 Mandatory option.
  -l Read length.
 Length of the reads.
 Mandatory option.
  -o Output file prefix (with NO extension).
 Mandatory option.
  -t Number of tiles.
+Can be obtained from Illumina's `Run Summary` (see https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Vault/Informatics/Sequencing_Analysis/BS/swSEQ_mBS_ViewRunSamplesList.htm).
+It is usually 96 for flow cells used on HiSeq and NextSeq machines, and 19 for flow cells for the MiSeq with v3 chemistry.
+Multiply by the number of lanes, if data comes from more than one lane.
 Optional (default 96).
  -q Minimum quality allowed.
 Optional (default 27).
  -n Number of different quality values allowed.
 Optional (default 46).
  -f Filter status: 0 original file, 1 file filtered with trimFilter,